An elimination diet helps you discover what foods you may have an allergy or intolerance to. Here, we show you how it works and how to do it.

-Besides the traditional elimination diet described above, there are several other types of elimination diets.
+Besides the traditional elimination diet described, there are several other elimination diets.

-Here are a few different types of elimination diets:
+Here are a few types of elimination diets:

 - Low-FODMAPs diet: Removes FODMAPs, which are short-chain carbohydrates that some people can’t digest.

-- Few foods elimination diet: Involves eating a combination of foods that you don’t eat regularly.
-One example is the lamb and pears diet, which is popular in the US, where lamb and pears are not commonly eaten.
+- Few foods elimination diet: This involves eating a combination of foods you don’t eat regularly.
+One example is the lamb and pears diet, popular in the United States, where lamb and pears are not commonly eaten.

-- Rare foods elimination diet: Similar to a few foods diet, but you can only eat foods that you rarely ever eat, as they are less likely to trigger your symptoms.
-Common foods on a rare food diet include yams, buckwheat and starfruit.
+- Rare foods elimination diet: Similar to a few foods diet, but you eat only foods you rarely eat because they are less likely to trigger your symptoms.
+Typical foods on a rare diet include yams, buckwheat, and starfruit.

-- Fasting elimination diet: Involves strictly drinking water for up to five days, then reintroducing food groups.
-This type of diet should only be done with permission from your doctor, as it can be dangerous to your health.
+- Fasting elimination diet: Involves strictly drinking water for up to 5 days, then reintroducing food groups.
+This diet should be done only with permission from a doctor because it can be dangerous.

-Summary: There are many different types of elimination diets, including the low-FODMAPs diet, the few foods diet, the rare foods diet, fasting and more.
+There are many types of elimination diets, including the low-FODMAPs diet, the few foods diet, the rare foods diet, fasting, and more.